-Our results improve on the error of those of Figure 6 in~\cite{Andres_2024}, where they compute the average total mass fractional error of generated density maps from SZ, X-ray and star observations using a U-Net model to $-0.00^{+0.23}_{-0.18}$.
+Our results improve on the error of those of Table 4 in~\cite{Andres_2024}, where they compute the average total mass fractional error of generated density maps from SZ, X-ray and star observations using a U-Net model to be $-0.015^{+0.028}_{-0.026}$ for clusters of size $14.02 \le \log M_{200} / h^{-1}M_{\odot} < 14.63$, and $-0.024^{+0.019}_{-0.017}$ for clusters of size $14.63 \le \log M_{200} / h^{-1}M_{\odot} < 15.38$.
 Our model leverages the sampling power of diffusion models to converge to a much more accurate gas and dark matter map rather than a single point estimate as used in other image-to-image models.